kragen/derctuo/spark-gap-logic.md

 reference oscillator, we can construct in some sense all boolean functions.

+This same sort of threshold device may be of particular interest as a display pixel, glowing or not according to whether its voltage reaches the threshold and thus provokes repeated discharges.
+Low-pressure plasmas, xenon, and mercury vapor coupled with phosphors may be useful in boosting visible light output for a given power level.

 A fourth possibility is to *interrupt* a continuing arc, ballasted for example by a resistor or the self-inductance of the wires, with a voltage pulse that temporarily robs the spark gap of the tens of volts